Overview and benefits

-If your cooling equipment is more than 10 years old, consider replacing it with a new ENERGY STAR® certified central air conditioning system, which could save you up to 30 percent on your cooling costs per year.
-ENERGY STAR models are quiet, efficient, and designed to save energy.
+If your cooling equipment is more than 10 years old, consider replacing it with a new central air conditioning system, which could save you up to 30% on your cooling costs per year.
+Newer models are quiet, efficient and designed to save energy.

-Other options for electric cooling and heating systems include central heat pumps and mini-split heat pumps.
+When considering adding or replacing an air conditioner, heat pumps can be a smart choice for both cooling and heating your home efficiently.
 Both central heat pumps and mini-split heat pumps use the difference between outdoor air temperatures and indoor air temperatures to cool and heat your home.
 When it’s cold outside, the systems extract heat from the colder temperature and transfer it to your home.
 When it’s hot outside, they transfer heat from inside your home to the outside.
 By not having to create the heat or cool air, these systems are very efficient.
 While central heat pumps use ducts to route the air to different areas of your home, mini-split heat pumps deliver warm or cool air directly from the system to an area in your home.

 Review equipment eligibility requirements and rebate levels here.

-Contact one or more licensed contractor(s) or an AC Check Trained Contractor for quotes.
-Note: If you would like to apply for a 0 percent interest HEAT Loan, an AC Check Trained Contractor must be used and you must apply for the loan prior to equipment installation.
+Contact one or more licensed contractor(s) or measureQuick for quotes.
+Note: If you would like to apply for a 0% interest HEAT Loan, an AC Check Trained Contractor must be used and you must apply for the loan prior to equipment installation.

 Select a contractor and schedule equipment installation.

 Once the installation is completed, submit your rebate application either by mail or online.